Skip to Content

 Many people spend August in Ireland as the days are warm and long and it’s just generally a nice time to zip around.

-If you’re on the hunt for things to do in Ireland in August, dive into our counties in Ireland section – it’s packed with the best places to visit in every county!
-Here are a handful of suggestions to get you started:
+If you’re on the hunt for things to do in Ireland in August, dive into my counties in Ireland section – it’s packed with the best places to visit in every county!

 1. Take a well planned road trip